zstyblik/grafana.org/source/blog/2016-03-31-grafana-3-0-beta-released.md

 grafana-cli install grafana-pie-chart-panel
 ```

-### Improved Personalization
+### Personalization & Preferences

+The home dashboard, timezone and theme can now be customized on Organization
-Grafana will track recently viewed Dashboards.
-The dashboard list
+and user Profile level.
+Grafana can also track recently viewed dashboards, which
-panel can show these on your home dashboard.
+can then be displayed in the dashboard list panel.

 ### Improved Playlists